awsdocs/aws-cost-management-user-guide/doc_source/ce-access.md

 1. On the Cost Explorer page, choose **Launch Cost Explorer**\.

-1. On the Cost Explorer dashboard, choose the three\-bar icon on the left to access the left navigation pane and choose **Payer Account Settings**\.
+1. On the Cost Explorer dashboard, **Settings** on the top right\.

-1. On the **Payer Account Settings** page, select the data categories that you want your member accounts to have access to\.
+1. On the **Account Settings** page, select the data categories that you want your linked accounts to have access to\.

 1. Choose **Save**\.